 Cruise & Kayak

-Your kayaking trip departs from the Milford Discovery Centre.
+Your kayaking trip departs from the Milford Sound Underwater Observatory.
 Here are a few things you can do to prepare for your kayaking experience before you arrive:

 - Place your red kayak pass around your neck so it is visible to staff